 An important goal of warnings is to increase safe behavior and decrease unsafe behavior by guiding users to make the appropriate decisions and actually carry them out.
-One way to benefit compliance is to show other people performing the compliance behavior thereby providing a model of safety.
+One way to benefit compliance is to show other people performing the compliance behavior, and thereby providing a model of safety.
 Video can allow users to see how a task can be accomplished safely.
-Indeed, research shows that participants are more likely to imitate warning compliance when they view a video tape showing a model carrying out the correct behavior compared to a static warning sign instructing the same behavior (Racicot and Wogalter 1995).
+Indeed, research shows that participants are more likely to imitate warning compliance when they view a video showing a model carrying out the correct behavior than with a static warning sign instructing the same behavior (Racicot and Wogalter 1995).
+Video displays that demonstrate safety procedures may serve to benefit compliance behavior because they can reduce the amount of cognitive effort users must put forth to learn the correct procedures.
+Research shows that compliance is more likely when the directed behavior is relatively easy, or in other words, cost of compliance is low (Hunn and Dingus, 1992).
+Unambiguous presentations should reduce cognitive load and decrease misunderstanding that might result in incorrect procedures.